khang-h-nguyen-te/ai-officer-be/README.md

-# AI Officer PDF Embedding and Vector Storage
+# Silk Lounge FAQ Chatbot

-A toolkit for processing PDF documents, generating embeddings using OpenAI, and storing them in a Supabase vector database for semantic search.
+A sophisticated chatbot for Silk Lounge that processes FAQ documents, generates embeddings using OpenAI, and stores them in a Supabase vector database for semantic search to provide accurate answers about Silk Lounge services and amenities.

 ## Features